damonallison/notes/data-science/spark/spark.md

 * Hadoop is somewhat limited to MapReduce jobs in batch environments.
 * Spark is a more general purpose programming environment.
   * Support for Python, SQL (SparkSQL), and countless statistics libraries.
-* Hadoop is not ideal for iterative algorithms (multiple stages of MR).
+* Hadoop is not ideal for iterative algorithms (multiple stages of ML).
 * Spark supports streaming.
   * Streams are converted into Dataset windows.
   * Stream sources could be HDFS, Twitter, API, Socket, Kafka.